About Unmask My City

 We want clean air in our cities to protect our health and our climate.

+Just like the anti-tobacco campaigns of the late 20th century, doctors are sounding alarms about the health risks of poor air quality in our cities.
+Air pollution is now responsible for over 7 million premature deaths per year.
+Exposing people to harmful levels of air pollution increases the risks of heart disease, lung cancer, respiratory diseases and stroke. .
 Children, the elderly and those already suffering from a disease are especially vulnerable.
 But, unlike smoking, people cannot simply choose to stop breathing.
 Personal face masks are an ineffective and inadequate response given the scale of the challenge.
-The solutions that lead to better human and planetary health are much bigger, and while they start with our choices, they are realised by our communities, and our decision makers.
+The solutions that lead to better human and planetary health are much bigger, and require leadership from policy makers and industry working with communities and individuals.

 Who we are